relessawy/dm_lab_instructions/README.md

 12. Click Finish and go back to the `Model` tab in the editor.
 You should see the newly created column.

-13. Repeat the same steps to add 2 more columns:

-    - Pattern:
-        - Fact type: `FraudData`
-        - Binding: `data`
+13. Now lets create the "Minimum Amount" column, Ggo to the _Columns_ tab and click on the button `Insert Column`, select `Add Condition` and click Next.

+14. Click on `Create new Fact Pattern`.
+Select `FraudData` as the _Fact type_ and define a variable called `data` as the _Binding_.
+Click _Ok_ to dismiss the fact pattern dialog, then click _Next_.

-    - Calculation Type: `Literal value`
+15. Set the Calculation type to `Literal value` and click _Next_.

-    - property: `totalFraudAmount`
-    - operation:
-        - `greater than or equal to` for one column.
-Use header name: "Minimum Amount"
-        - `less than` for the second column.
-Use header nam "Maximum Amount"
+16. Select the `totalFraudAmount` field and click _Next_.

+17. Next, select the operator for the constraint.
+Select `greater than or equal to` from the drop down menu and click _Next_.

+18. Leave the value list empty and click _Next_.

+19. Set the column header to "Minimum Amount" and click _Finish_.

+20. Repeat steps 13 to 19 to create the "Maximum Amount" column.
+The only differences are
-    Note that for the second column you don't need to create a new fact pattern, you can reuse the existing one.
+    - You don't need to create a new Fact Pattern, just re-use "Fraud Data" (Step 14)
+    - The Operation will be `less than` (Step 17)
+    - The header will be "Maximum Amount" (Step 19)

     At the end your decision table should look like this:

     ![Business Central Decision Table Columns](https://github.com/relessawy/dm_lab_instructions/blob/master/images/business-central-decision-table-columns.png)

-13. Click on the _Save_ button to save the decision table.
+21. Click on the _Save_ button to save the decision table.

-14. Next go to the `Columns` tab and Click on `Insert Column`.
+22. Next go to the `Columns` tab and Click on `Insert Column`.
 This time you add an Action, the Right-Hand-Side of a rule.
 This action will be fired when the conditions are met.
 Select `Set the value of a field` and click next.

-15. Set the risk scoring property of the `FraudData` object.
+23. Set the risk scoring property of the `FraudData` object.
 So in the dropdown menu select the object `FraudData` bound to the variable `data`.Click Next.

     ![Business Central Decision Table Columns Action Data](https://github.com/relessawy/dm_lab_instructions/blob/master/images/business-central-decision-table-columns-action-data.png)

-16. Select the field `disputeRiskRating` and click Next.
+24. Select the field `disputeRiskRating` and click Next.
 You don't have a list of values so click Next.
 Type `Risk Scoring` as the header for the column and click Finish.

     ![Business Central Decision Table Columns Action Data Finish](https://github.com/relessawy/dm_lab_instructions/blob/master/images/business-central-decision-table-columns-action-data-finish.png)

-17. Click on the _Save_ button to save the decision table.
+25. Click on the _Save_ button to save the decision table.

-18. Go back to your `Model` tab.
+26. Go back to your `Model` tab.
 You are now going to add the actual constraints and actions, i.e. the actual rules.
 Looking at our requirements, the first constraint is defined as:

   _For a standard customer, and a dispute amount between 0 and 100, the risk is low._

   There are 4 levels of risk: low, medium, high and very-high.
 You will define these risk-levels as integers: 1,2,3, and 4.

-19. Click on the button Insert and select append row from the dropdown menu.
+27. Click on the button Insert and select append row from the dropdown menu.

      ![Business Central Decision Table Columns Action Data Finish Model](https://github.com/relessawy/dm_lab_instructions/blob/master/images/business-central-decision-table-append-row.png)

-20. Click on the _Description_ cell of the new row and type "_Standard customer low risk_".
+28. Click on the _Description_ cell of the new row and type "_Standard customer low risk_".
 Use the following values for the other columns:

      - Description:`Standard customer low risk`
      - Status:`Standard`